justDenzil/ekayu-d6416/src/pages/index.md

           name: Major Payne
           location: 'VA, USA'
         text: >-
-          Well I'll be d*mned.
+          Well I'll be damned.
 These plants really ARE greener than any of my recruits.
   - type: promotion_section
     section_id: promotion_section